pinfinity/pinfinity_co/website/_content/2-blog/2013-04-25-thank-you-for-coming.md

 title: Thanks for Being One of the First
 ---

 __To the students:__ Pinfinity is dedicated to you.
-We are driven by a desire to spread knowledge.
-Digital publishing has changed the way information should be presented in a learning environment.
-There is no other field where the change to digital content is more important than in medicine.
+Digital publishing has dramatically changed the way information should be presented in a learning environment, and there is no other field where the change to digital content is more important than in medicine.
 Our hats are off to you, and the path you have chosen.
 We hope our books will eventually allow you to break free of the textbook publishing machine and chart your own path through your career.

 __To professionals:__ We hope you find Pinfinity books to be insightful enough, that between your long hours caring for your patients, you'll look forward to a